yabinmeng/nosqlbench-build-docs/site/content/dev-guide/how-tos/make-a-pull-request.md

         reviewers, and there are no unresolved issues.

 ## Merge
-   1. merge the PR in github
+   1. merge the PR in GitHub

 ## Reset
    1. delete the feature branch